senderle/doppio/README.md

 index as well.
 Instructions for creating a text search index are
 here: https://docs.mongodb.com/manual/text-search/

+## Production Setup

+The process for creating a production server is almost identical to the above.
+There are only two real differences.

+1. In the `.caddy` environemnt file, replace `DOMAIN_NAME=localhost` with your actual domain name.
+In production, Doppio must run on a domain or subdomain that you control.
+Running it on a server with a bare IP address is not supported.
+2. All commands starting with `docker-compose run` must start instead with `docker-compose run -f production.yml`.

 ## Acknowledgements:

 This repository contains code from the following repositories: